 - Washing: Rinse thoroughly under cold water to remove any dirt.

-- Using: Medlars are best eaten when bletted (overripe and soft).
-They can be used in jellies or desserts.
+- Using: Eat medlars when they are bletted (overripe and soft) for the best flavor.
+Use them in jellies or desserts.

 - Preserving: Medlars can be made into jelly or preserves.